Learning Center September 25, 2018

 Facial recognition

-Facial recognition technology is one area making sizeable contributions towards creating a safer world.
+Facial recognition technology is one area making sizeable contributions toward creating a safer world.
 Apple’s FaceID technology means that consumers can benefit from new developments in this field; Kairos is one organization using AI and computer vision to help financial service companies with customer verification to prevent fraud.
 AiCure is assisting in monitoring the intake of medication via its smartphone app.
 Patients video themselves taking their medication and health professionals are alerted when this doesn’t happen at the right time or in the correct manner.
 The goal is that health deterioration and even hospitalization can be avoided.
-Umbo Light is an AI-enabled surveillance system which has been trained to recognize potentially suspicious human behavior including loitering, wall-climbing and stalking in an attempt to create a safer environment.
+Umbo Light is an AI-enabled surveillance system that has been trained to recognize potentially suspicious human behavior including loitering, wall-climbing and stalking in an attempt to create a safer environment.

 Imaging for agriculture

 Agriculture is also benefitting from AI and computer vision, in particular in developing countries and more challenging environments.
 Datakind, in collaboration with the Bill & Melinda Gates Foundation, has been working on a project to alleviate poverty resulting from crop failure in Ethiopia.
 Their predictive model uses satellite imagery, multispectral imaging and computer vision techniques to foretell and therefore alleviate incidences of wheat rust.
 Other organizations are putting vision sensors and algorithms to work in identifying the exact amount of water, fertilizers and pesticides that are required (literally) in the field.
 Often using drones to collect images, farmers can target specific areas to reduce wastage and harmful chemical usage.
-Even enhancing pisciculture, IMVE’s article on Aquabyte explains how 3D cameras and AI are being put to work to count sea lice and calculate the biomass of farmed fish in Norway, optimizing the fishes’ feed patterns and condition.
+Even enhancing pisciculture, IMVE’s article on Aquabyte explains how 3D cameras and AI are being put to work to count sea lice and calculate the biomass of farmed fish in Norway, optimizing the fish’s feed patterns and condition.

 AI tool for removing harmful images